andrew-johnson-4/perplexity/README.md

 For example, a diagram "helpful.png" may be referred to as "helpful" in other textual language documentation.

 # Prelude
-The Perplexity 😵 language includes an *[optional prelude](/prelude.md)* that defines common Neural Network concepts.
+The Perplexity 😵 language includes an *[optional prelude](/prelude.md)* that defines common neural network concepts.